 In short, the quality of your extra-curricular activities is more important than the quantity of your extra-curricular activities.

 If your school offers our Rainmakers Internship Preparation Program (RIPP), get involved and stay involved.
 We provide you with the opportunities to demonstrate that you are capable of the deep and demanding commitments that meet those college admissions and employment criteria.
 In RIPP, you will also have an opportunity to flex your leadership muscles, earn a meaningful credential, and get a job in the human cloud that will help you earn the money you need to achieve your goals.

-The average national starting salary for a teacher certified to teach elementary school subjects is $54,000 per year with summers off and what is probably the best benefits package (health care and retirement) across many different careers.
+The average national starting salary for a teacher certified to teach elementary school subjects is $54,000 per year with summers off and what are probably the best benefits packages (health care and retirement) across many different careers.

 But we are not presenting this information to encourage you to be a teacher, although good for you if you want to be a teacher!
 We have compiled this information so you know that this kind of information is easily found on the Internet — and this kind of information (number of openings in the field, starting salaries, benefit packages, educational requirements) can help you decide which career you may want to pursue.